Yaolab-fantastic/MOCAT/README.md

 # Usage
 Get the result by running main.py, some model parameters have been provided for reference only.

+The biomarker results of a single experiment are for reference only and do not represent the final result.

 # Disclaimer
 This tool is for research purpose and not approved for clinical use.